-"The minimum wage is coming," SPD Labor Minister Andrea Nahles said at a news conference in Berlin.
+"The minimum wage is coming," SPD Labour Minister Andrea Nahles said at a news conference in Berlin.

 "It is, above all, good news for people who work hard but get such low wages that they can't live from them so I hope that with this pay package we will create more wage justice and that's good for cohesion in Germany overall," she added.

-The minister has reassured employers in sectors where seasonal work is common, such as agriculture, hotels and restaurants, by offering support to help them adjust to the minimum wage.
+The minister has reassured branches where seasonal work is common such as agriculture, hotels and restaurants, by offering support to help them adjust to the minimum wage.

-Employer lobbies say the plan will cost jobs and introduce too much regulation.
+Employer lobbies have denounced the plan, saying it would cost jobs and introduce too much regulation.